mdn/content/files/en-us/mdn/writing_guidelines/page_structures/technology_status/index.md

 ## How are technology statuses specified in content?

-Following sections document mechanisms using which technology statuses are placed in content.
-As mentioned before, it is not required to use these mechanisms manually.
+The following sections document mechanisms using which technology statuses are rendered in MDN documents.
+As mentioned, you should consider these mechanisms read-only as their inclusion in the content is automated.

 ### Technology status icons in sidebars